intelligent-machine-learning/dlrover/docs/design/async-checkpoint.md

   optimizer state dict.
 2. TrainCkptManager acquires the shared lock and update the meta of model and optimizer state dict.
-3. TrainCkptManager copy the state dict from GPU to the shared memory.
+3. TrainCkptManager copies the state dict from GPU to the shared memory.
 4. TrainCkptManager releases the shared lock.
 5. TrainCkptManager notifies the AgentCkptManager to save the checkpointing state into the storage.